nex-reference/cto-tech-ref/PoC/Pipeline/Pipeline.md

 - For every node we create as many Channel Writers as many child nodes are present.
 This, for instance means, *Analyzer* node creates two instances of Channels one for *ImageRetriever* and one for *EventLogger*.So, when *Analyzer* needs to publish events it will be write to both the channels created
 - For every child node, a reference to Parent node Channel Reader is maintained.
 When *Analyzer* creates a Channel for *ImageRetriever*, Channel Reader reference is maintained against *ImageRetriever*.
 This way *ImageRetriever* is subscribing to the vents written by *Analyzer*
 - We maintain a Write and Read Dictionaries for Channels which is indexed on Node name.
-Writer["Aanlyer"] would return collection of Channels to which *Analyzer* will publish.
+Writer["Analyzer"] would return collection of Channels to which *Analyzer* will publish.
 Likewise Reader["Analyzer*"] would return Channel to which *Analyzer* subscribes to.

 Here is a sample code to build this -